Timing is everything.

 Installation: The "Installation" trigger is available by default.
 Users trigger it when they open the app for the first time.

 Custom Events: You can choose any events that have been tagged in your app during the integration of the SDK (see more here).
 You can also add an event label if you want to trigger the notification on a specific action:

-Then, set the timer: It's the time interval in minutes, hours or days to wait for receiving a notification.
+Then, set the timer: It's the time interval in minutes, hours, or days to wait for receiving notification.
 Batch will wait this amount of time from when users trigger the event.
 The minimum timer delay is 1 minute and the maximum timer delay is 30 days.